maeehart/TIES483/README.md

 ## Course plan

 **Introduction**
-    1. First hour: Basic information about the course and study methods (Python, Jupyter etc.); second hour: A very fast introduction to Python and Jupyter using https://github.com/jrjohansson/scientific-python-lectures.
+    1. First hour: Basic information about the course and study methods (Python, Jupyter etc.); second hour: A very fast introduction to Python and Jupyter using Robert Johansson's Scienfic Python Lectures (https://github.com/jrjohansson/scientific-python-lectures).
     2. The very basics: what is an optimization problem, how to solve one, and line search
 **Unconstrained optimization**
     3. Direct search methods: Coordinate descent, Hooke&Jeeves, and Powell's methods